 Cary Davidson has specialized in political and nonprofit organization law since 1980.
-A former congressional aide, public affairs officer and political consultant, he has extensive experience in political campaigns and has served as treasurer and/or legal counsel for hundreds of campaign committees.
+He has extensive experience in political campaigns and has served as treasurer and/or legal counsel for hundreds of campaign committees.
 He represents corporations, trade associations, labor unions, lobbyists, candidates and ballot measure committees.

 Cary received a B.A. from Claremont McKenna College (summa cum laude, 1975) and a J.D. from University of Chicago Law School (1978).